Restor-Foundation/tcd/docs/training.md

 )
 ```

 In general it's important that you run evaluation separately from training, especially if reporting results for publication.
-By default, Detectron will evaluate on the final model checkpoint, not necessarily the best.
+By default, Detectron will evaluate on the _final_ model checkpoint, not the _best_.
 The approach above will make sure that you run on the weights that you intend to.
 If you have predictions already, then you can provide `prediction_file` which should be a path to a MS-COCO formatted JSON file.
 This will run COCO evaluation on its own, using Detectron's modified evaluator that supports an arbitrary number of detections per image.

-For semantic segmentation, the pipeline uses the Pytorch Lightning datamodule system and whatever you've specified as the "test" split, minimally the following will work - you can customise your pipeline as you would for normal predictions (e.g. specify overrides).
+For semantic segmentation, the pipeline uses the Pytorch Lightning datamodule system and whatever you've specified as the "test" split (i.e. the `test.json` file in your data directory), minimally the following should work - you can customise your pipeline as you would for normal predictions (e.g. specify overrides).

 ```python
 pipeline = Pipeline('semantic', overrides=['data.root=/home/josh/data/tcd/holdout'])